WahidSiddiqi/craps/README.md

+#h1 About

-About my project, I chose the game craps
+My project, I chose the game craps

 ```
 You win if a 7 or 11 roll, or lose if 2, 3, or 12 roll (known as “craps”).
 Any other number that rolls becomes the “point” and the point must roll again before a 7 to win.
 ```

-Technologies Used
+#h2 Technologies Used

 ```
 HTML